 Leg cramps at night are sudden involuntary spasms during the night that cause intense pain in your leg.
 They may last several minutes and most often affect your calf or foot muscles.
 Also called nocturnal leg cramps, these spasms can be very painful.

 Many different causes can trigger leg pain, such as overuse or injury.
 Sometimes, leg pain is related to circulation problems, vein conditions or artery disease.
-Whenever you’re experiencing leg pain that concerns you or if you’re trying to find out how to treat leg cramps at night, find the best vein and artery doctor in NYC at the Downtown Vein & Vascular Center, serving all of Brooklyn and greater New York City.
+Whenever you’re experiencing leg pain that concerns you or if you’re trying to find out how to treat leg cramps at night, find the best vein and artery doctor at the Downtown Vein & Vascular Center, serving all of Brooklyn and greater New York City.

 How Are Leg Cramps at Night Described?